frankhanner/Kerberos-Authenticator/README.md

 ## Java Active Directory Authentication using Kerberos or LDAP

+### NOTE: Source and Examples coming in the next few days!!

 ### Overview
 A few months ago I was tasked with a project that required authentication against an Active Directory (AD).
 When first developing this application